amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 > **Note:** Make sure to pay attention to the kind of parentheses in the ron file.
 > Especially, if you are used to writing JSON or similar format files, you might
 > be tempted to use curly braces there; that will however lead to very
-> hard-to-debug errors, especially since amethyst will not warn you about that
+> hard-to-debug errors, especially since Amethyst will not warn you about that
 > when compiling.

 Finally, we load the file containing the position of each sprite on the sheet.